Working internationally comes with certain challenges - navigating cultural differences is just one.

 Being able to work, communicate, sell to or buy from people in different countries, working in different times zones, with different ways of doing things is essential.

-Many people term this skill or ability "cultural competence" or "cultural understanding".
-Whatvever it is called, every international business person needs it.
+Many people term this skill or ability "cultural competence" or "cultural sensitivity".
+Whatever it is called, every international business person needs it.

 Although cross cultural competence in its purest form can only truly be achieved through training, coaching, language acquisition, foreign travel and cultural immersion there are 5 essential skills that everyone can employ to enhance their awareness.

 Although emphasis usually lies on being a competent speaker, listening is a key skill that many of us do not exercise enough.
-For hightened understanding attentive and active listening is critical to be able to understand meanings, read between the lines and enable to empathise with the speaker.
+For heightened understanding, attentive and active listening is critical to be able to understand meanings, read between the lines and empathise with the speaker.